Benefits of Solar Energy

 - Reduced carbon footprint: The sun is one of the universe's most abundant clean energy sources, meaning you can lower or beat your home's dependence on "traditional" sources.

-- Better energy independence: Solar panels can keep your home functioning through blackouts and emergencies.
+- Better energy independence: Solar panel systems can keep your home functioning through blackouts and emergencies.
 You can use your solar energy anytime with an optional battery storage system.

 What Solar Incentives Are Available to Overland Park Homeowners?